PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next adjacent non-store evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Indexed Conv-input prune-aware summary family characterization

+The next selected family is the repeated indexed Conv-input count-plus-mapping boundary at the very-late primary and fallback sites.
+Both use the same two-repair indexed owner and two-key schema.
+The final primary site uses only the stale-Transpose repair and remains outside this family.

+The focused contract fixes both current representations, model arguments, prune expressions, predecessors, very-late successor, fallback conditional reconciliation, and raw wrapper retention.
+One strict xfail requires `run_indexed_conv_input_adapter_repairs_summary(model_ir)`.

+Sequential validation under core-only `uv` completed with `115 passed, 1 xfailed in 2.65s` across the new characterization and related indexed Conv-input, very-late normalization, fallback, terminal-layout, and store contracts.
+The sole expected failure is the unimplemented shared summary owner.

+Commit and push this characterization separately.
+At resume, implement only the shared owner and the two compatible sites, retain the raw lowerer wrapper, leave the final one-key site unchanged, update owner-aware contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.